jordicodedev/TicketMate/README.md

 ## Contributing

 If you'd like to contribute to TicketMate, please fork the repository and create a pull request.
 You can also submit bug reports or feature requests through Github issues.

-## Contact

-If you have any questions or concerns, please contact the project maintainer at email@example.com.

 ## License